 Studies have generally used fish oils as the source for omega-3 fatty acids.
 While plant sources with ALA may have the same benefits, less is known about them.
 For now, fish oils with DHA and EPA have the more established benefit.

 How much omega-3 fatty acids should you take?

 There are no standard doses for omega-3 fatty acids.
-The American Heart Association (AHA) recommends 1 gram per day of EPA+DHA for people with heart disease.
-Higher doses -- between 2 to 4 grams per day -- are used to lower triglycerides.
+Some experts recommend that people with heart disease take an omega-3 supplement.
+Those who are taking it for high cholesterol will likely need a higher dose.
 If you need to take omega-3 fatty acid supplements, ask your health care provider what dosage you should use.
 Children shouldn't use omega-3 fatty acid supplements unless a doctor suggests it.
-The dose of plant-based fatty acids is generally much higher than for fish oils.

 Can you get omega-3 fatty acids naturally from foods?

 Good food sources of omega-3 fatty acids include:

 - Coldwater fish, like mackerel, tuna, salmon, and sardines